How closely did you look at your Medicare premium notice letter this past December?

 What can you do to appeal?

-If you didn’t plan ahead and are stuck with high premiums you may be able to appeal.
+If you didn’t plan ahead and are stuck with high premiums you may be able to complete an IRMAA appeal.
 You can appeal based on marriage, divorce, death of a spouse, work stoppage, work reduction, or loss of income.
-If you qualify for an appeal then you’ll need to fill out an SSA-44.
-There are 5 steps to follow in the appeal process.
+If you qualify for an IRMAA appeal, then you’ll need to fill out an SSA-44.
+There are 5 steps to follow in the IRMAA appeal process.
 Listen in to discover what you can do if IRMAA has boosted your Medicare premiums.

 Outline of This Episode